caocmai/caocmai.github.io/README.md

 </p>

 ## About Me
-Mostly building iOS apps but sometimes dabble in web apps as well.
+Mostly build iOS apps but sometimes dabble in web apps as well.
 <br><br><br>
 Below are some of my projects: